stackpress/lib/docs/Routing.md

 The Response instance to allow method chaining.

-#### Redirecting
+### 2.7.
+Redirecting

-The following example shows how to redirect the response.
+The following example shows how to redirect the response to a different URL.

 ```typescript
 res.redirect('/login', 302, 'Found');